mddazure/azure-vwan-microhack/README.md

 Does it connect?

-Navigate to spoke-1-vm in the portal, click Networking, then Network interface:spoke-1-nic, and in the NIC blade, Effective Routes.
+Check the routing on spoke-1-vm, as follows:

+In the portal, in the Properties view of the VM Overview blade, click on Networking.
+Then click on the name of the Network Interface.
+The NIC overview shows, under Support + troubleshooting click Effectice routes.

+Alternatively, in Cloud Shell, issue this command:

+`az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n spoke-1-nic --output table`

-Is there a specific route for spoke-2-vnet?
+Is there a specific route for spoke-2-vnet (172.16.2.0/24)?

 ## Task 2: Connect VNETs
 In the portal, navigate to the Virtual WAN named **microhack-vwan** in resource group **vwan-microhack-hub-rg**.